alistairjcbrown/leagueofcomicgeeks/README.md

 # leagueofcomicgeeks
-Non-official node.js library for interacting with League of Comic Geeks
+Unofficial node.js library for interacting with League of Comic Geeks